This project examines the impact of COVID-19 on healthcare services for mentally ill populations, from the perspective of a service provider.

 This exploratory study was done in collaboration with the Schizophrenia Research Foundation (SCARF) India, using in-depth interviews and focused group discussions to understand the impact of the pandemic on services provided by SCARF.
 Participants were selected using purposive sampling from across the different types of services mapped initially from outpatient and in-patient clinical services, residential services, community outreach, psycho-social rehabilitation including family interventions, research & training.

 The study establishes a need to explore the impact of the COVID-19 pandemic across the spectrum of mental health care services.
-Particularly, from a service provider perspective, the study will help build a deeper understanding of the challenges faced by health personnel in providing continuity of care and building greater resilience in systems responding to the care of mentally ill and vulnerable populations.
-Results are forthcoming.
+Particularly, from a service provider perspective, the study helps build a deeper understanding of the challenges faced by health personnel in providing continuity of care and building greater resilience in systems responding to the care of mentally ill and vulnerable populations.